 To preview related documents, e.g. email attachments, emails in the conversation thread:

 - To preview the related documents to a particular email, click on the desired document in the related document tree.
-In the below case, if I want to preview the attachment to the email "Grand Canyon Adventure!", I will simply click on "IMG_20190925_172542759_HDR.jpg".
+In the below case, if I want to preview the attachment to the email "Charlie and Annie make a long email thread", I will simply click on "Test Data for Related Documents_AJ.eml".

 NOTE: The first indicator in the Related Document viewer that a document is an attachment to an email is the indention of the file below the email.
-Additionally, any email family (parent + attachments) will be segmented by text of the same color.
+Additionally, any email family (parent + attachments) will be indicated by a purple line

 - Doing this will make the attachment the focus of the new window — and thus the “related documents” will now revolve around it.

-- To set/alter relevancy, privilege, or confidentiality statuses of an email family in bulk, check the boxes next to any or all of the documents that you would like to modify, then click Edit to open the Bulk Edit interface.
+- To set/alter relevancy, privilege, or confidentiality statuses of an email family in bulk, check the boxes next to any or all of the documents that you would like to modify, then click Bulk Code.
+Now, the changes you make to the fields on the right-hand side will apply to all selected documents.

-- Once you have selected the appropriate documents in Step 4, the Bulk Edit window will open and you can make wholesale changes to all the selected documents, including setting your Privilege Status, Confidentiality, and Review Status.
-Just make your selections, then click Update Documents.
+- Once you have selected the appropriate documents in Step 4, the changes you apply to the fields on the right-hand side will apply to all selected documents.
+Note, this will be indicated by red text above the toolbar which will list the number of documents being edited.
+You can make wholesale changes to all the selected documents, including setting your Privilege Status, Confidentiality, and Review Status.
+Just make your selections, then click Save.

 Note: In each instance, duplicate files will be flagged and displayed to streamline the process of deduplication and ensure that work is not being duplicated across datasets and/or reviewers.